Weekend in Philadelphia: A 2-Day Itinerary to See the Sites

 Cherry Street Pier

-During the summer and on the weekends, concessions are available, so this is a great place to stop for lunch if you’re hungry.
-Enjoy a drink and a meal with incredible views of the Delaware River.
+During the summer and on the weekends, concessions are open and the space becomes a beer garden, so this is a great place to stop for lunch if you’re hungry.
+One of our favorite things on a nice day is to enjoy a drink and a meal with incredible views of the Delaware River and to browse all the artwork.
+On weekends, there are often markets featuring local artisans and other special events.
+It’s one of the most unique spaces in the city.

 If lunch at Cherry Street Pier doesn’t float your boat or you just really want a Philly cheesesteak, head to Campo’s.
 For more than 70 years, Campo’s has made some of the best cheesesteaks and specialty sandwiches in the city.
 They pride themselves on great service and are open every day.